 A good place for a break

 Opposite, I had a view of the today’s mountain, barely distinguable from the other minor peaks along the ridge.
-It was less windy here, and I could hear many different birds singing nearby.
+It was less windy here and I could hear many different birds singing nearby.
 I set off again and soon reached the road at the bottom of the valley.
 I turned right and followed the Koyama river downstream.
-I stopped by Hanaogi (花扇), a small confectionery shop, to buy some “manju“, a bun filled with sweet-tasting red bean paste.
+I stopped by Hanaogi (花扇), a small confectionery shop, to buy some “manju“, buns filled with sweet-tasting red bean paste.

 On the right side under the big cloud, Mt Yokogai

 Start of the hiking trail for Mt Yokogai

 As the noon chime echoed across the valley, I crossed a bridge and turned left onto a road heading up.
 At 12h30 I was back on a hiking trail up another river valley through a cedar forest.
 This time, the river was dry; instead of the noise of water, I could hear the noise of the wind blowing through the treetops.
 It took only a few minutes to reach the ridgetop, where I took a short path off the main trail to a huge sacred rock called “Gongen Iwa” (権現岩 ごんげんいわ).

 Sunny hiking near the top